 - Grace, K, Saunders, R and Gero, J: (2008) A computational model for constructing novel associations, International Joint Workshop on Computational Creativity, Universidad Complutense de Madrid, Spain. (pdf)

 - Grace, K, Gero, J and Saunders, R: (2006) Assisting design by analogy, in S Shannon, V Soebarto and T Williamson (eds), Proceedings of the 40th Annual Conference of the Architectural Science Association, University of Adelaide, Australia.

-- Interactive public-space displays: This project, in progress at the CHAI research group at the School of IT of Sydney University, is investigating interaction design principles for interactive wall displays in public spaces.
-The goal of the project is to develop an understanding of how information spaces can be intuitively navigated with Natural User Interfaces, and how informative public-space displays can spark and sustain engagement.
-A design-based research approach is being undertaken, with a large rear-projected interactive installation to be installed on the prow of the SIT Building.
-This work is being conducted under the supervision of Professor Judy Kay, in conjunction with Dr Martin Tomitsch and is funded by the SmartServices CRC.
+- Interactive public-space displays: This project, in which I participated during my time at the CHAI research group at the School of IT of Sydney University, investigated interaction design principles for interactive wall displays in public spaces.
+The goal of the project was to develop an understanding of how information spaces can be intuitively navigated with Natural User Interfaces, and how informative public-space displays can spark and sustain engagement.
+A design-based research approach was followed, and a large rear-projected interactive installation was installed on the prow of the SIT Building.
+This work was conducted under the supervision of Professor Judy Kay, in conjunction with Dr Martin Tomitsch and was funded by the SmartServices CRC.